Zach McKinstry Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The Twins pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.
+- The Twins' 3.69 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.
+- The Twins allow the eighth-fewest home runs in baseball (77 total, one per game).

-- Varland (3-2) takes the mound for the Twins in his 10th start of the season.
-He's put together a 4.70 ERA in 51 2/3 innings pitched, with 50 strikeouts.
+- Maeda (0-4) gets the starting nod for the Twins in his fifth start of the season.
+He's put together a 9.00 ERA in 16 2/3 innings pitched, with 14 strikeouts.

-- In his most recent outing on Sunday against the Toronto Blue Jays, the right-hander went 4 2/3 innings, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Wednesday, April 26, the righty threw three innings against the New York Yankees, giving up 10 earned runs while surrendering 11 hits.

-- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.
+- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.